-The Stockton Workers’ Compensation Attorneys, P.C. attorneys are often asked by claimants, what Constitutes a Workers’ Compensation Injury?
+The Stockton Workers’ Compensation Attorneys, P.C. attorneys are often asked by claimants, what constitutes a workers’ compensation injury?
 However, the answer to this question has a couple of different variables.
-Workers’ Compensation is intended to cover injuries or illnesses that require more than first aid.
-So, is your injury or illness something in which medical care beyond a first aid box is necessary?
+Workers’ compensation is intended to cover injuries or illnesses that require more than first aid.
+So, is your injury or illness necessary for medical care beyond a first aid box?
 Do you need stitches?
 Medical attention?
 Or do you need doctor’s care?
 Specifically, these instances listed above are what the workers’ compensation system is intended to cover.

 Please click here to view the video.